 Short Term (Daily) Occasional Teacher pay rates are established through negotiations with Elementary Teachers' Federation of Ontario (representing the Elementary Occasional Teachers) and Ontario Secondary School Teachers' Federation (representing the Secondary Occasional Teachers).
 It may take one or two pay periods to see changes to pay rates.
-See the OTBU Dd12 collective agreement.
+Daily rates shown at the bottom of this page.